E-B-Smith/ImageSearch/README.md

 # ImageSearch
-Flickr image search app for iOS.
+A Flickr image search app for iOS.